PavlePetrovic/Jamb/README.md

 ## To do

-- [ ] Add Finish btn and calculate final numbers sum
+- [x] Add Finish btn and calculate final numbers sum
+- [ ] Clean sum rows
 - [ ] Add log in form
 - [ ] Add authentication
 - [ ] Connect with Firebase